 Naming a dynamic and getting curious about it can totally shift how you experience a situation in relationship.
 Rather than being the actors in a play, you become part of the audience that gets to witness and respond to what is happening.

 Want to learn more?
-Contact Sefora to sign up for a free introductory counseling session.
+Contact Sefora to sign up for an introductory coaching session.